 Praziquantel is a drug used to cure tapeworms across most species of animals, even humans.
-Tapeworms are a common problem for cat owners, who may find their cat infected with this common parasite after an infestation of fleas or after their feline has hunted an infected rodent.
-Until the early 2000s, praziquantel was available through veterinary prescription only.
-Now there are a variety of drugs approved by the U.S. Department of Food and Agriculture for at-home use in the curing of these parasites.
-The recommended dosage depends on the formulation of the drug you purchase, as well as what other ingredients are present in the drug.
+Tapeworms are a common problem for cat owners, who may find their cat infected with this common parasite after an infestation of fleas or, less commonly, after their feline has hunted an infected rodent.
+Before giving praziquantel for cats, however, you need to find out if the cat has tapeworms.

 These drugs are not indicated for use in kittens under 6 weeks of age.
 A veterinarian should be consulted before administering this medication to a pregnant, nursing, ill or immune-compromised cat.